× Dopamine Digital

 Where we are

-Read the data, kill the losers, pour volume into the winner.
+Read the split test, kill the losers, pour volume into the winner.
 First qualified calls land.

 Ongoing